-- 14.1 Candidates for interview should be informed of their shortlisting in a letter that contains a detailed programme for the interview day(s) including: - any preparation required by candidates (such as for a presentation or lesson) - an indication of the time the process is anticipated to take - a location map or instructions relating to the interview venue. - 14.2 Disabled candidates should be contacted in writing (normally through the invitation letter) to ascertain what arrangements/reasonable adjustments may be required to enable them to participate fully in the interview/assessment process. - 14.3 Where relevant, the invitation should advise candidates that any issues arising from references will be discussed at interview. - 14.4 In order to comply with legal requirements in a way that avoids claims of discrimination, all prospective employees should be asked to prove both their identity and their eligibility to work in the UK.
-Photographic proof of identity (such as a passport) should be presented for verification at interview and a record should be kept in relation to the date and means by which the individual's identity has been verified.
+- 14.1 Candidates for interview should be informed of their shortlisting in a letter that contains a detailed programme for the interview day(s) including: - any preparation required by candidates (such as for a presentation or lesson) - an indication of the time the process is anticipated to take - a location map or instructions relating to the interview venue. - 14.2 Disabled candidates should be contacted in writing (normally through the invitation letter) to ascertain what arrangements/reasonable adjustments may be required to enable them to participate fully in the interview/assessment process. - 14.3 Where relevant, the invitation should advise candidates that any issues arising from references will be discussed at interview.

+- 14.4 In order to comply with legal requirements in a way that avoids claims of discrimination, all prospective employees who are to be interviewed should be asked to prove both their identity and their eligibility to work in the UK.
+Photographic proof of identity (such as a passport) should be presented for verification at interview and a record should be kept specifying the means by which the individual's identity has (by comparison with photo id) been verified (and alo stating when and by whom such verification was undertakem).
 Further information and example letters are detailed in Appendix 5. - 14.5 It is therefore important to include, within the invitation letter sent to candidates, advice about the appropriate original documents to be brought to interview in order to establish both proof of identity and proof of the applicant's right to work in the UK.
-The relevant documents should be copied by the academy and kept on file for the successful candidate.

-14.6 Candidates should also be asked to bring to the interview, for verification purposes, original documentation in relation to their qualifications.
+The relevant documents should be copied by the academy and kept on file for the successful candidate. - 14.6 Candidates should also be asked to bring to the interview, for verification purposes, original documentation in relation to their qualifications.
 Once again copies should be made and kept on file for the successful candidate.
 If originals are not available a letter of confirmation from the awarding institution should be obtained from the candidate.